 “We are excited to be working with Bumrungrad to fully support the digital transformation of their laboratories with TrakCare Lab Enterprise,” said Martin Wilkinson, Product Director, Laboratories for InterSystems.
 “Clinical labs face growing demands for faster, more reliable, more accountable, and more comprehensive processing and reporting of results.
 Where they could once rely on manual methods, labs like Bumrungrad’s are adopting automated methods of plating, identification, and susceptibility testing to meet those demands – and increasingly require digital technology platforms to drive that transformation.”

-InterSystems is the leading global provider of creative data technology.
-Its cloud-first data platforms solve interoperability, speed, and scalability problems that enable digital transformation through the use of healthy data.
-InterSystems also develops and supports unique managed services for a hospital EMR, a unified care record for communities and nations, and a laboratory information management system.
-For over 40 years, InterSystems has provided excellence via 24x7 support to customers and partners in more than 80 countries.
-Founded in 1978, InterSystems is privately held and headquartered in Cambridge, Massachusetts with 25 offices worldwide.
-For more information, please visit InterSystems.com/au.
+About InterSystems Established in 1978, InterSystems is the leading provider of data technology for extremely critical data in the healthcare, finance, and manufacturing and supply chain sectors.
+Its cloud-first data platforms solve scalability, interoperability, and speed problems for large organizations around the globe.
+InterSystems also develops and supports unique managed services for hospital EMRs, unified care records for communities and nations, and laboratory information management systems.
+InterSystems is committed to excellence through its award-winning, 24×7 support for customers and partners in more than 80 countries.
+Privately held and headquartered in Cambridge, Massachusetts, InterSystems has 25 offices worldwide.
+For more information, please visit InterSystems.com.

 +61 403 352 232